The runaway heiress, her rapist partner and the aristocratic family rift

-Constance Marten: The runaway heiress, her convicted rapist partner and the painful rift at the heart of British aristocracy
+Constance Marten: The runaway heiress, her rapist partner and the aristocratic family rift

 Her upbringing had all the trappings of high society, so how did Constance Marten come to be on the run for weeks on end with a sex offender 13 years her senior?
 Tom Ough reports